openstack/openstack-ansible/doc/source/reference/architecture/service-arch.rst

 Introduction
 ~~~~~~~~~~~~

-OpenStack-Ansible has a flexible deployment configuration model that
+OpenStack-Ansible (OSA) has a flexible deployment configuration model that
 can deploy all services in separate machine containers or on designated hosts
 without using containers, and all network traffic either on a single
 network interface or on many network interfaces.